 Effects of Meth on Sex Life and Sexual Health

-Like cocaine and other stimulant drugs, meth may increase sexual desire in the short-term, but can have a drastic negative impact on sexual function and health as use persists.
-Prolonged and untreated meth abuse is linked to lower libido, decreased testosterone, inability orgasm, erectile dysfunction, vaginal dryness and a host of other sexual health issues.
+Like cocaine and other stimulant drugs, meth may increase sexual desire in the short term but can have a drastic negative impact on sexual function and health as use persists.
+Prolonged and untreated meth abuse is linked to lower libido, decreased testosterone, inability to orgasm, erectile dysfunction, vaginal dryness and a host of other sexual health issues.
 It’s important to realize that the longer drug or alcohol abuse persists, the harder it may be to overcome these symptoms, creating a vicious cycle of substance abuse and sexual dysfunction, in addition to other physical and psychological health issues.
 It’s important to integrate a focus on sexual health into treatment.

 The Effects of Drugs and Alcohol on Relationships and Intimacy

 Few things kill the mood quicker than not being able to trust, respect or be comfortable with your significant other.
 Relationships in which one person uses and the other is sober are fraught with communication, trust, boundary and respect issues that can affect sexual intimacy and desire.
-Simply put, if you’ve been lying through your teeth to your partner about your drug use or come home out of your mind on coke or meth, you can’t expect them to be ready to sexually perform.
-Over time these issues become more and more difficult to bounce back from and can permanently derail your relationship.
+Simply put, if you’ve been lying through your teeth to your partner about your drug use or come home out of your mind on coke or meth, you can’t expect them to be ready to perform sexually.
+Over time these issues become more and more difficult to bounce back from and permanently derail your relationship.
 Data from the American Society of Addiction Medicine indicates that substance abuse is present in 40-60 percent of all incidents of intimate partner violence (IPV).

 Sexual Health Risks of Alcohol and Drug Addiction